rederoth/AICONic_ScanDy/README.md

 In our experience, the combination of `opencv` and the installation of the semantic segmentation modules can lead to some issues.
 If you have problems with the installation, please contact us (see below).

+The video data (including the object segmentations and optical flow) used for the results in the manuscript is openly available on OSF: http://doi.org/10.17605/OSF.IO/JYXUR.

 ## More information

 ### How to cite